DinhDat-1012/LIDAR_viewer/README.md

 # LIDAR_viewer
-using openCV library to receiver lidar signal and parse to point in 2D viewer.
+using openCV library to receiver lidar signal and parse to point in 2D viewer...